srikharshashi/srikharshashi/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Flutter and Machine Learning.
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on any project that is innovative.
 - 📫 How to reach me:
 - &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;Instagram : [@srikhar_shashi](https://www.instagram.com/srikhar_shashi/)